-Iím a second-year student at the University of Toronto in the Bachelor of Music in Composition Program, currently studying composition under Dr. Roger Bergs and piano under Dr. Asher Ian Armstrong.
-In 2017, through U of T, I was awarded the Susan Cale Award and the Robert and John Elliot McBroom Scholarship.
-From 2013 to 2017, I sang tenor in the Bach Chamber Youth Choir under Linda Beauprť, and currently sing in U of Tís MacMillan Singers under Dr. Hilary Apfelstadt.
-Additionally, I lead the music at an evening worship service at Jubilee United Church in Toronto.
+I’m a third-year student at the University of Toronto in the Bachelor of Music in Composition Program, currently studying composition under Dr. Roger Bergs.
+Through U of T, I have been the recipient of the Susan Cale Award (2017), the Robert and John Elliot McBroom Scholarship (2017, 2018), and the Lobodowsky Choral Scholarship (2018).
+In previous years, I sang tenor in the Bach Chamber Youth Choir under Linda Beaupré and in U of T’s MacMillan Singers under Dr. Hilary Apfelstadt.
+I've studied piano for 15 years, most recently under Dr. Asher Ian Armstrong.
+My other musical activities include leading the music at an evening worship service at Jubilee United Church in Toronto.

 Below are a few of my favorite works and recordings.
 All videos here, and more, can be found on my YouTube channel.

 (Sorry; this page can take a little while to load)

 March 18, 2018: This clarinet-piano duet is based on an early piano composition of mine and inspired by the bal-musette French popular music style of the early 20th century.
 Combining a languid “chanson” and a quick valse, it seeks to evoke a belle-epoque pastorality with its melodic simplicity.

 Performed by Katelyn Katic (clarinet) and Benjamin Gabbay (piano)

 October 27, 2017: My setting of the Latin prayer Ave Maria, performed by the Toronto Voice Lab conducted by Victor Cheng at the October 2017 Student Composers Concert in Walter Hall, University of Toronto.
 Please see the video's YouTube page for full credits and program notes.